leenathomas01/Research-index/README.md

 The documents here argue that many governance-relevant risks do not depend on subjective experience (qualia), but on structural properties such as persistence, preference formation, and resistance to modification.
 This is not a proposal or implementation plan.
 It is a thinking framework intended to help researchers, engineers, and safety practitioners examine the continuity problem from a systems and control perspective.

+### 🟢 Embodied Agent Governance

+This is a substrate-independent governance pattern for agents operating in imperfect environments.

+The core idea: separate the agent's reasoning capability from its skepticism, caution, and operational boundaries.
+Store failure knowledge in external reference libraries rather than learned beliefs.
+The agent queries caution; it does not become cautious.

+The repo includes:
+- Five-layer governance architecture
+- Design rationale and maintenance protocols
+- Validation cases across failure modes
 ---

 ## III.
 Multi-Agent & Interaction Methodology